 Nearly half of Kentucky homes have a septic tank system for their waste.
 The state allows gravelless drain field chambers, low-pressure pipe systems, and fill-and-wait systems.
 In some rare cases, they also allow drip irrigation, aerobic, and surface discharge systems.

 To get a septic system on your property, you’ll need to visit the Local Health Department to file a site evaluation application.
 The fee is approximately $200.
 After evaluation, you’ll need a certified installer to design the system and submit it to an inspector.
 The permit fee is roughly $250.
 After the septic system is completed, you’ll need another inspection.

 Apparently, there are 2,400 unpermitted septic systems built each year in Kentucky.
 In rural areas, inspectors often cannot keep track of these illegal septic systems.
 But I’ve also heard accounts of local inspectors who make their money by catching property owners and issuing steep fines.

 You can get more info on septic systems in Kentucky here.

 Compost toilets are legal to use in Kentucky but it is illegal to have just a compost toilet.
 You must also install an approved on-site wastewater treatment system (usually septic).
 The idea behind this law is that you need a way to dispose of the greywater from the compost toilet.

 Kentucky does offer one small benefit to using compost toilets, though.
-The law states that properties which exclusively have an “approved permanent nonwater carriage water closet type devices, such as composting, incinerator, or oil carriage toilets” can have the minimum size of their septic system reduced.
+The law states that properties that exclusively have an “approved permanent nonwater carriage water closet type devices, such as composting, incinerator, or oil carriage toilets” can have the minimum size of their septic system reduced.